The Single Page Website: a Practical Business Solution

 Example 2: Leverage Corporate Strategy

 Is he getting loads more business because his website rocks?
 I wouldn’t bet our corporate strategy on this statement.
 But, for sure, no one will be turned off when they google his name and come across this streamlined single page website.
-His consulting company presents itself exactly as it is: confident, knowledgeable, experienced, trustworthy.
+His consulting company presents itself as it is: confident, knowledgeable, experienced, and trustworthy.
 No need to hesitate before picking up the phone.
-Leverage Corporate Strategy, a business consulting firm based in Coral Springs, Florida, trusted that a well done one-page website is better than an artificially enhanced (read: fluffy) website.
+Leverage Corporate Strategy, a business consulting firm based in Coral Springs, Florida, trusted that a well-done one-page website is better than an artificially enhanced (read: fluffy) one.

 “Bright Pink Agency proposed revisions to our logo and website layout that were materially different than what we had previously.
 Their innovative design, prompt responsiveness, and proactive recommendations collectively contributed to our expectations being exceeded.
 We would retain the firm again and recommend their services without hesitation.”Gil Sternbach, CEO of Leverage Corporate Strategy